bikeshgyawali/Chess-Project/docs/dev_log.md

 - Designed the validation approach and decided when path-blocking and capture logic were required.
 - Reviewed and edited suggested code snippets to match the project's conventions and Piece objects.
 - Ran syntax checks and performed manual move trials via main to confirm legal moves are accepted and illegal moves rejected.

+Also AI was doing some unecessary imports in the test file, so I had to fix that alongside making sure it uses the right files.
+(It was bugging out for some reason)